bob-Github-2020/TG_Rate_95CI/README.md

 Rember to "cd" to your working directory that you installed the Python files and TG data.

-For running the program: type
+For running the program: run

       python Main_cal_TG_Rate_95CI.py

-or type
+or run

       py Main_cal_TG_Rate_95CI.py